Bassett-Lowke was a toy company, based in Northampton, England founded by Wenman Joseph Bassett-Lowke

-In 1966 the company was acquired by Messrs Riley and Derry, and in the late 1980's by
+In 1966 the company was acquired by Messrs.
+Riley and Derry.
+An effort was made to revive the model railway

 Type Traction Engine, Clayton Undertype Steam Wagon, Burrell Type Steam Roller, and London 'B' Type bus.

 The brand name was acquired by Corgi in 1996.
-Corgi linked the company with live steam
+This acquisition now enabled Corgi to link their car model and toy company with live steam,

-gauge locomotives.
-Manufacturing was moved from Northhampton to Leicester England.
+clockwork and electric 'O' gauge trains.
+Manufacturing was moved from Northampton to Leicester England.

 Corgi re-launched the railway locomotive products in 1999 to commemorate the original company's 100th year.

-Bassett-Lowke continued to produce a range of 'O' gauge locomotives that were individually made
+Under the Bassett-Lowke brand name, Corgi continued to produce a range of 'O' gauge locomotives that were individually made

 from sheet metal using soldered construction and that reflected those made in a bygone era.
-The company's
+The company

-intentions were to produce a limited number of each livery style and move onto the next item in a plan.
+produced a limited number of each livery style and moved onto the next item in a planned sequence.
+Every limited edition

 trains and their aim is to produce a good value and quality product".
-These products are made with wheel
+These products were made with wheel

-standards that will allow reliable running on most comercially available 'O' gauge track systems.
+standards that facilitated reliable running on most commercially available 'O' gauge track systems.

 The recommended smallest radius being 36".
-All currently manufactured locos are electric motor powered
+Locomotives were manufactured in either spirit fired live steam or electric motor powered.

-and fitted with a smoke generator which means that with a few drops of smoke oil down the chimney the
+The electric powered locos were fitted with a smoke generator which meant that with a few drops of smoke oil down the chimney the

-loco will produce what looks like steam from the smokestack.
-All locos are switchable between 2 and 3 rail
+loco would produce what looked like steam from the smokestack.
+All electric locos ran on 12 to 14 volts DC and were switchable between 2 and 3 rail

 Key competitors to Bassett-Lowke were Hornby and